apollographql/apollo-kotlin/ROADMAP.md

 * A [first implementation of garbage collection](https://github.com/apollographql/apollo-kotlin-normalized-cache-incubating/pull/69) is also available ([doc](https://apollographql.github.io/apollo-kotlin-normalized-cache-incubating/garbage-collection.html)).
 * [Partial cache results](https://github.com/apollographql/apollo-kotlin-normalized-cache-incubating/issues/57) is also available.

 Using the incubating cache, early results show a speed improvement.
-This is to be confirmed on real life use cases.
+We're currently working on confirming those numbers and improving performance overall.
 As always, your feedback is greatly appreciated and helps us moving the artifact out of experimental state faster.

 ## [Testing utilities](https://github.com/apollographql/apollo-kotlin/issues/6076)

 The community has given some consistent feedback around testing and data builders in particular.
-We are in the process of organizing this feedback into actionable workstreams and will update this section of the Roadmap and the relevant Issues as details emerge.
+Currently working on using apollo-execution algorithms to provide and easier and more consistent way to fake a GraphQL schema.

 ## Jetpack Compose extensions